Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Why Black-box Risk Quantification Falls Short in the Boardroom

-A trend that has followed on the back of CEOs and Boards requiring more insight into the cybersecurity posture of the enterprise has been the rise of “black-box” risk quantification and reporting tools.
+A trend that has followed on the back of CEOs and Boards requiring more insight into the enterprise's cybersecurity posture has been the rise of “black-box” risk quantification and reporting tools.
 These platforms and tools often ingest risk assessment data and produce reports with obscure quantification of the organization’s cybersecurity risk.
-This is detrimental information security leaders and organizations at large for a host of reasons.
+This is detrimental to information security leaders and organizations at large for a host of reasons.
 CISOs should be wary of products that offer little insight into how they quantify cyber risk.

 Read more about how CyberStrong support IT and Cyber Risk teams